 There are scenarios where errors like false rejections or false acceptances can be fatal, even disastrous.
 For example, a law enforcement officer may not afford a false rejection from a smart gun that uses fingerprints to unlock the gun safety lock.
 In the scenarios where the officer needs to use his/her weapon quickly, delay caused by false rejection can be fatal.

-Work conditions that require people to use hands for manual labor or handle chemicals regularly, can also cause fingerprints to wear off.
-Population coverage can be a major challenge in large scale biometric identification campaigns.
+Work conditions that require people to use their hands for manual labor or handle chemicals regularly, can also cause fingerprints to wear off.
+Population coverage can be a major challenge in large-scale biometric identification campaigns.
 However, this challenge can be addressed with multi-modal biometrics that leverages more than one biometric modality to establish an individual’s identity, (such as face + fingerprints).

 So, how accurate fingerprint scanners are today?